If you are thinking about dating during divorce... DON'T!

-If you have children, then you also need to realize that it's in your best interest to try to keep a cordial relationship with your husband.
-You will most likely have ongoing contact with your husband after the divorce because of the children.
-Dating during divorce can poison the spirit of cooperation and affect your life for a long time after the divorce is final (and possibly after your boyfriend is history).
+If you have children, you also need to realize that it's in your best interest to try to keep a cordial relationship with your husband.
+You will most likely have ongoing contact with him after the divorce because of your children.
+Dating during divorce can poison the spirit of cooperation and affect your life for a long time after the divorce is final (and possibly after the new boyfriend is history).

 As far as the courts are concerned, you are still legally married until the divorce is finalized.
 In states that recognize fault in a divorce case, dating during divorce can be viewed as adultery.
 This can affect the outcome of your divorce as far as spousal support and the eventual property settlement goes.

 Even if you have been separated from your husband for a while, dating during your divorce can be used to help prove marital misconduct during your marriage.
 It can look like you have questionable morals, even if you were the perfect wife during your marriage.

 To top it off, a really vindictive husband might consider suing your boyfriend for alienation of affection.
 This will put your boyfriend smack-dab in the middle of your divorce, which is a quick way to put a damper on your new relationship.

 You need to be especially careful if you have children from your marriage.
 Not only will both you and your husband's conduct be scrutinized during a custody case, but the conduct of your boyfriend may also be considered.
 If he has a shady background, it can be used against you.